-Court leaders engage in community outreach and education to communicate about the various services available to all language speakers.
+Court leaders engage in community outreach and education to communicate the various services available to all language speakers.
 Outreach and education efforts include:

-- Collaborations with governmental agencies, public and private educational institutions, and private legal service organizations that serve immigrant communities; and - Outreach meetings with community partners.
+- Collaboration with governmental agencies, public and private educational institutions, and legal service organizations that serve immigrant and foreign language communities; - Outreach meetings with community service providers such as Legal Aid Foundation of Los Angeles, Neighborhood Legal Services, Bet Tzedek, Public Counsel, etc.; and - Cultural festivals and events.